ohmung/DSIprojects/project_2/README.md

 ## Problem Statement

 The housing market plays an important role in the US economy.
-Falling house prices reduce consumers’ main wealth.
-This tends to cause lower spending and lower economic growth due to a negative wealth effect.
-Hence being able to accurately identify factors affecting housing prices and predict prices of housing prices based on a given set of attributes is important for many stakeholders for their financial considerations.
+Being able to accurately identify factors affecting housing prices and predict prices of housing prices based on a given set of attributes is important for many stakeholders for their financial considerations.

 Using our model, we aim to answer the following problems:
 * Which features of a property are important in predicting sale prices of houses in Ames, IA, and which contribute to higher prices or lower prices?